ariyam/cs143_spark_hw/README.md

 All the code you will be touching will be in three files -- `CS186Utils.scala`, `basicOperators.scala`, and `DiskHashedRelation.scala`.
 You might however need to consult other files within Spark or the general Scala APIs in order to complete the assignment thoroughly.
 Please make sure you look through *all* the provided code in the three files mentioned above before beginning to write your own code.
 There are a lot of useful functions in `CS186Utils.scala` as well as in `DiskHashedRelation.scala` that will save you a lot of time and cursing -- take advantage of them!

 In general, we have defined most (if not all) of the methods that you will need.
-In that way, this is very much like a 61A project -- you just need to find the `// IMPLEMENT ME` comments and fill in the code.
-Correspondingly, the amount of code you will write is not very high -- the total staff solution is less than a 100 lines of code (not including tests).
+As before, in this project, you need to fill in the skeleton.
+The amount of code you will write is not very high -- the total staff solution is less than a 100 lines of code (not including tests).
 However, stringing together the right components in a memory-efficient way (i.e., not reading the whole relation into memory at once) will require some thought and careful planning.

 ## Some Terminology Differences